 Transfer Students: We DO NOT accept transfer applications into our Doctor of Philosophy program from another graduate program.

 Graduate Non-matriculated (GNM) Applicants: We DO NOT accept graduate non-matriculated applications to our Doctor of Philosophy program.

 Applicants to the Doctor of Philosophy degree program must submit an ONLINE application for admission using the UW Graduate School Application.
 This online application allows you to jointly submit the required information to both the UW Graduate School (primary application) and the Department of Speech and Hearing Sciences (supplemental application).
-All information and materials, with the exception of official GRE scores, should be submitted through the online process.
+All information and materials should be submitted through the online process.
 Please do not mail paper applications to the Department or Graduate School.